TedLeRoy/docksec/README.md

 This project's goal is to allow the administrator of a Linux based Docker server to run a single script which will result in a configuration that fulfills the CIS Benchmarks for Docker CE.

-Settings beyond the control of the script, such as creating a separate partition for use by containers will be called out for the user to address.
+Settings beyond the control of the script, such as creating a separate partition for use by containers will be called out for the user to address manually.

 ## Who This Is For